MarioMatheus/snowboard-emojedition/readme.md

 # Snowboard Emojedition 🏂

-A endless runner snowboard game made with purescript and the [emo8 engine](https://github.com/opyapeus/purescript-emo8), everything to learning and practice.
+A endless runner snowboard game implemented with purescript and the [emo8 engine](https://github.com/opyapeus/purescript-emo8), everything to learning and practice.

 ## Game